autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ns-train geo-neus --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```

-## Geo-unisurf
+## Geo-UniSurf
-The idea of geo-neus can also applied to unisurf, which we call geo-unisurf.
+The idea of geo-neus can also applied to UniSurf, which we call geo-UniSurf.
 It can be run as:
 ```
 ns-train geo-unisurf --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```

 ## Geo-VolSDF
-Same here, we applied the idea of geo-neus to volsdf.
+Same here, we applied the idea of geo-neus to VolSDF.
 It can be run as:
 ```
 ns-train geo-volsdf --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```